ErikOSorensen/mmzame/README.md

 ### Software Requirements

-- R (code was last run with version 4.1.2)
+- `R` (code was last run with version 4.1.2)
-  - `renv` (XX)
+  - `renv` (0.14.0)
+    - system `curl` is a dependency of `renv`, should come with Windows 10 and Mac OSX, easily installable on linux.
-  - The libraries and versions specified by the `renv.lock` file will be installed into a project specific library when the master file is run.
+  - The libraries and versions specified by the `renv.lock` file will be installed into a project specific library when the master file is
+  - `rmarkdown` will require system `pandoc`, which is easiest installed with `Rstudio` run.

 ### Memory and Runtime Requirements